What Is a Listicle?

 Ranked Listicles

-What makes the first example ranked is that the song at #1 is assumed by the authors of these bullet points to be better than the song at #2, and #300 to be better than #500.
+What makes the first example ranked is the relation between the list items.
+E.g., the song at #1 is assumed by the authors of these bullet points to be better than the song at #2, and #300 to be better than #500.
+By the way, typical listicle is not that big.

 Thematic Listicles